 Can you repair a residential roof yourself?

 Major roof repair work or a roof replacement is a complex process that requires specialists skills and should always be left to a professional to prevent damage, further problems and possible injury.

 Different residential roofing types last for differing times and there are a lot of factors that go into it.
 There are two types of roof warranties when you have your roof replaced.
 One is a manufacturing warranty, which is based on the manufacturer and style of shingle or tile you purchase.
 This will cover the material used in your roof installation and will vary from brand to brand.
 Manufacturer’s material warranties typically range from 10 to 30 years.
-These warranties are issued by the manufacturer and only cover defects or failure of the roofing materials which are due to manufacturing defects or premature ageing.
+These warranties are issued by the manufacturer and only cover defects or failure of the roofing products which are due to manufacturing defects or premature ageing.
 Most roofs last longer than 30 years, however, they aren’t normally covered under warranty for that length of time.

 The other, and most important warranty, is the roofing contractor’s workmanship warranty.
 This warranty is your cover against workmanship or installation errors.
 Typically, a roofing contractor will warranty their work for a year or maybe more.
 Longer warranties are not necessarily more valuable compared to shorter warranties and you should look at the warranty in-depth to understand what it covers.
 Questions to ask include; the length of the warranty, what is covered, what is not covered, does it cover their installation, what if their workmanship causes a leak which results in damage to your home and other leaks.
 All of these questions are really important and you should compare the workmanship warranties that contractors offer, as well as looking at their customer reviews, both good and bad.

 What can cause a residential roofing problem or a complete roof replacement?